-- The policy should be written at a board of director's level and should be fairly familiar to them.
-They need to be actively involved in vendor risk management, so this document should explain how to be involved and allow them to then set the "tone from the top" to empower senior management and the lines of businesses to enact the program and procedures.
+- Keep it high-level.
+The policy should be written at a board of director's level that’s familiar to them.
+They need to be actively involved in vendor risk management, so this document should explain how to be involved and allow them to then set the "tone-from-the-top" to empower senior management and the vendor owners or lines of business to enact the program and procedures.

-Typically, the policy is also one of the first documents provided to examiners or auditors during a review of the third party risk management practices, so be sure to spend adequate time on the development of your policy.
+Typically, the policy is also one of the first documents provided to examiners or auditors during a review of the vendor risk management practices, so be sure to spend adequate time on the development of your policy.

-Often times, the policy includes the following sections:
+Very often, the policy will include the following sections:

 - An overview of the vendor risk management framework

-- The purpose of third party risk management at your organization
+- The purpose of vendor risk management at your organization

 - Applicable regulatory guidance citations

-- Addresses the relationship to other areas of the risk management and compliance management practices
+- The relationship to other areas of the risk management and compliance management practices

 Involving Your Team

-Once written and finalized, take the time to educate the board of directors on it and ensure they understand their vital role in its success.
-Remember, you should have the policy formally approved by the board of directors.
-Track this by date stamping the document and reflecting the approval in board meeting minutes as well.
-Keep in mind, it’s vital to update annually or as guidance changes to keep the policy as current as possible.
-With each update, you’ll want to regain their approval.
+Once written and finalized, take the time to educate the board of directors and executive leadership on it and ensure they understand their vital role in its success.
+Remember that the board should be approving the policy annually.
+Track this approval by date stamping the document and recording it in the board meeting minutes.
+The policy should also be updated and reapproved if regulatory guidance changes.

 Rolling Out to the Organization